JonathanVusich/sinter-lang/README.md

 references to types that do not implement the `std::Sync` trait.

 It is entirely possible to misuse the `std::Sync` trait and create deadlocks or other concurrency bugs.
-This trait is a special methodless trait that allows the compiler to check thread boundary access at compile time, and to prevent **accidental** concurrent usage of types that do not implement `std::Sync`.
+This trait is a special empty trait that allows the compiler to check thread boundary access at compile time, and to prevent **accidental** concurrent usage of types that do not implement `std::Sync`.

 The primitive types in Sinter all implement `std::Sync` since they are immutable.